thiago-a-souza/MongoDB/README.md

 There's no single solution to address this relationship, so they can be divided into three categories: one-to-few, one-to-many, and one-to-millions.

-### One-to-Few

-If the relationship has only a few documents or items, it's fine embedding into an array, and it would allow the application to retrieve all data at once.
+- **One-to-Few:** if the relationship has only a few documents or items, it's fine embedding into an array, and it would allow the application to retrieve all data at once.

 ```
 > db.blog_posts.findOne()